Loneliness and Sadness – How Hard Times can Lead to Addiction

 Some people get addicted to drugs and alcohol.
 It’s not the majority.
 But addiction is prevalent enough and causes enough turmoil for the addict and others to beg the question - Why?
 Is addiction in the genes?
 Is it the result of a bad upbringing?

 There is no one simple answer to these questions, but there is enough information available to answer the most critical question: Can addiction be prevented?
 By reviewing some probable causes of addiction (based on studies), preventive measures come to view.
 Let’s take a look.

-The pursuit of happiness, success, and goodness from life is more likely to lead to a drug-free lifestyle.
+The pursuit of happiness, success, and goodness in life is more likely to lead to a drug-free lifestyle.
 Ideally, an individual should view just about every aspect of life through a lens of creating pleasant, meaningful, and happy experiences.
-Conversely, a negative view of life, fostered by experiences of hardship and crisis, is more likely to lead one down a path towards substance abuse.
+Conversely, a negative view of life, fostered by experiences of hardship and crisis, is more likely to lead one down a path toward substance abuse.

 Adverse Childhood Experiences Closely Linked to Addiction